srpatel2000/Loan-Underwriting-Model/README.md

 * Super Conforming Flag
 * Harp Indicator

-We choose the above relevent column based on ["7 Factors That Affect a Loan Application"]](https://loans.usnews.com/articles/beyond-credit-scores-factors-that-affect-a-loan-application)
+We choose the above relevent column based on ["7 Factors That Affect a Loan Application"](https://loans.usnews.com/articles/beyond-credit-scores-factors-that-affect-a-loan-application) as well as advice from loan-takers.

+## Label Preparation

+In order to attain the labels, we looked at the Monthly Performance dataset and defined a loan-taker as default at 90 days or more delinquent.
+In addition to delinquency status, we used their Zero Balance Code.
+If this code was listed as "03", "06", or "09", the loan was also be considered a default.